MArch Harvard University, 1990

 BA cum laude (Architecture and Mechanical Engineering) Yale University, 1983

-Registered Architect: Massachusetts (inactive), NCARB, LEED AP
+Registered Architect: Massachusetts (inactive), NCARB, LEED AP, NOMA

 Research and Creative Work Website: Nancy Yen-Wen Cheng

 In 2020, she received funding from the Global Justice Project to bring international visitors to Oregon to teach and work on Adaptable Refugee Housing.
 With global partners, she is researching at how DIY building systems can empower future users to customize their own environmnts.
-This project builds on her physical+digital studies of sculpting sheet materials.
+This project builds on her physical+digital studies of sculpting sheet materials into shading devices and lightweight structures.
 Her Shaping Light project explores how shading devices with undulating surfaces can block heat and glare while using the sun's movement to create dynamic visual interest.
 She exhibited sculptural work in Portland, OR's PLACE studio in summer 2017 and gave several workshops on lightweight structures.
 As a Visiting Associate Professor at the RMIT University in Melbourne (Spring 2014), she collaborated with the Spatial Information Architecture Lab to examine the cooling potential of folding surfaces using parametric design, solar simulation and digital fabrication.
 While on sabbatical 2013-14, she gave lectures and workshops in China, India, Australia and Germany, supervising students to create light and shadow installations for the Wuhan 403 International Arts Center.

 To gain insight into the conceptual design process, in 2003-2005, Cheng used a digital pen that stores animations to reveal processes of abstraction, speculation and decision-making.
 She has presented her Digital Sketching project in the International Journal of Architectural Computing and at conferences abroad.
 She has also conducted workshops on digital sketching for universities and for professional organizations on design communication.
 This project, which grew out of an earlier investigation of ways to gather, analyze, and represent ideas about place, was awarded competitive grants from the Northwest Academic Computing Consortium, Logitech Corporation, and Intel's Research and Development Arts and Entertainment Division.